day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Lock operation
+###  lock operation

-Users in the preparation of policy，You can filllockFields to make the policy complete Lock operation，That is now prohibited flat，Instead reverse Open。
+ users in the preparation of policy ， you can fill lock fields to make the policy complete lock operation ， that is now prohibited flat ， instead reverse open .

-- inctaPolicy Templatetemplatein，We can see the following specific functions have commissionedlockField，And defaultsFalse。
+-  in cta policy template template in ， we can see the following specific functions have commissioned lock field ， and defaults False.

 ```
     def buy(self, price: float, volume: float, stop: bool = False, lock: bool = False):